-If you’re preparing for the cold and flu season here are a few natural ways to boost your immune system.
+If you’re preparing for the cold and flu season here are a few natural ways to boost your immune system and get some flu defense.

 The influenza virus starts in November, but doesn’t peak in activity until February and usually winds down in March.
 We are all familiar with the standard flu symptoms of fever, headache, fatigue, cough, sore throat, rhinitis (stuffy nose) and myalgia (muscle pain).
 Children can also experience nausea, vomiting, otitis media (ear infection) and diarrhoea.
 The illness lasts up to a week, with cough and malaise lasting up to two weeks.
 Younger children (6-20 percent) can experience febrile seizures concurrently.

-The best way to protect yourself and your loved ones is to boost your immune system and reduce your chances of complications if you do contract the flu or even a stubborn cold.
+The best way to protect yourself, enhance your flu defense and your loved ones is to boost your immune system and reduce your chances of complications if you do contract the flu or even a stubborn cold.
 Preventing and treating the flu is very effectively done using natural medicines, including vitamins, minerals, botanicals and homeopathic remedies.
-A combination of some or all will boost your immune systems for the entire winter season.
+A combination of some or all will boost flu defense and your immune systems for the entire winter season.

 A study of 715 people showed that flu symptoms were decreased by 85 percent when people took 6 grams of vitamin C as a one-time loading dose, then continuing with 1 gram three times a day, compared with people taking only the 3 grams daily.
 The message here is to take a lot of vitamin C the first day you feel symptoms or the first day people around you are getting sick, and then take 3 grams daily after that.
 Keep in mind that vitamin C can loosen stools, so be careful if you are predisposed to this.